-Our tried & tested strategies for Teaching Number Sense will make your students confident, fearless and flexible with numbers.
-Start using them today!
+Our tried & tested number of the day activities for Teaching Number Sense will make your students confident, fearless and flexible with numbers.
+Use them in your math class everyday!

-Teaching Number Sense is a key component to any maths program and when teaching numeracy, teachers should be aware that student achievement levels are directly linked to number sense.
+Teaching Number Sense is a key part any maths program.
+Researchers have found that student achievement levels in numeracy are directly linked to their number sense.

 *This post contains Affiliate Links.
 This does not affect your buying experience but A Plus Teaching resources will receive a small commission for referring your purchase.

 Research shows that number sense is the foundation of a range of mathematical skills.
 Findings stress the importance of daily number sense activities to help students develop mathematically in:

 - mental calculation (Hope & Sherrill, 1987; Trafton, 1992);

 - computational estimation (for example; Bobis, 1991; Case & Sowder, 1990);

 - judging the relative magnitude of numbers (Sowder, 1988);